bitcontrol/FieldBus19/exa/STM32CubeIDE/STM32F401/README.md

 # STM32F401

-This folder contains example projects that work with the ST Microelectronics IDE version 1.12.0 and above.
+This folder contains example projects that work with the ST Microelectronics IDE version 1.12.0 and above and have been tested on a STM32F401RE Nucleo Board.

 Follow these steps in order to run a specific example application:
-* Connect an STM32F401RE Nucleo Board with an USB connector of your computer
+* Connect a STM32F401RE Nucleo Board to an USB connector of your computer
 * Open the STM32CubeIDE application
 * Import the project to the STM32CubeIDE application
 * Build the project
 * Download the application to the Nucleo board
 * It starts automatically after a successful download
-* Press the black reset button on the Nucleo board if you like; this restarts the application
+* Press the black reset button on the Nucleo board if you yet like to restart the application
-* Repeat above steps if more than one Nucleo board is involved
+* Repeat the steps above if more than one Nucleo board is involved

 **Subdirectories:**
 * **1node/**<br>